 Fouts began his collegiate playing career at CSN in 2002 and helped lead that club to a third place finish in the conference tournament before moving on to the DI ranks and Texas Tech.
-While in Lubbock, Fouts quickly became one of the top defensive catchers in the Big 12 as he gunned down stealing runners at an alarming rate and was promoted to that position full-time at the start of his junior year of 2004.
+While in Lubbock, Fouts quickly became one of the top defensive catchers in the Big 12, as he tossed out runners at an exceptional rate and was promoted to that position full-time at the start of his junior year in 2004.

-The Indianapolis native graduated from Texas Tech in 2006 with a bachelor's degree in exercise sports science while working as a coach at nearby Lubbock Christian University, then went back to CSN in time for the 2007 season.
-He graduated from Las Vegas' Bishop Gorman High School in 2001 and was selected in the 26th round of the MLB Draft by the Oakland Athletics.
+The Indianapolis native graduated from Texas Tech in 2006 with a bachelor's degree in exercise sports science while working as a coach at nearby Lubbock Christian University.
+He then went back to CSN in time for the 2007 season.
+Fouts graduated from Las Vegas' Bishop Gorman High School in 2001 and was selected in the 26th round of the MLB Draft by the Oakland Athletics.